Welcome to today's edition of the Rush 24-7 podcast.

 And that's how people will truly get to know you.

-And in baseball and in football, there's no crying.
+But it's basketball and in baseball and in football, there's no crying.

 You lose too much.

-You gotta you gotta learn to accept it.
+You got to learn to accept it.

 There's no crying in basketball.